paperjuice/ShipsOverUDP/README.md

 - improve logging by creating a module on top of Logger so the message is consistent + include module name using __ENV__
 - Potential improvement: add schema validation.
 Issue is that you have to maintain the schema in two places, tho tests will handle that
 - tests
+- better understanding of Xandra & KafkaEx
+- add behaviour to all api modules

 WHAT IS LEFT:
 RabbitMQ at first cause ez and then we try Kafka cause better performance per broker